 - Edit theelasticbeanstalk.conffile to have the following data: (Overwrite the file)

-- Make changes to the Tomcat config to allow encoded slashes (/usr/share/tomcat8/conf/tomcat8.conf):export CATALINA_OPTS="$CATALINA_OPTS -Dorg.apache.tomcat.util.buf.UDecoder.ALLOW_ENCODED_SLASH=true
+- Change the Tomcat config to allow encoded slashes (/usr/share/tomcat8/conf/tomcat8.conf):export CATALINA_OPTS="$CATALINA_OPTS -Dorg.apache.tomcat.util.buf.UDecoder.ALLOW_ENCODED_SLASH=true

-- Restart Tomcat and httpd services:sudoservice <servicename> restart
+- Restart Tomcat and Apache HTTP Server (httpd):sudoservice <servicename> restart

-The Apache service take a minute or two to be up.
+The Apache service can take a minute or two to be up.

-Project Import with Null Password Can Cause Database Issues
+Import API with Null Password Can Cause Database Issues

 Resource Properties not Visible

-This occurs because the browser is attempting to auto-fill values.
+Resource properties are not visible if your web browser is set to auto-fill values.
 API Creator disables this functionality, though certain browsers ignore the disabling.
 Correct the browser from ignoring the disabling.

 The following issue is caused by passing a string instead of an object (or vice versa):